 MINIMUM EXPERIENCE AND TRAINING: (NOTE: Based on the Entry Level Knowledges, Skills, and Abilities):

-• Successful completion of the commonwealth’s Vocational Rehabilitation Counselor Intern program;
+• Successful completion of the Vocational Rehabilitation Counselor Intern program or the Vocational Rehabilitation Counselor Trainee program (Commonwealth titles);

 or

-• A master’s degree in vocational rehabilitation, mental health, special education, social work, human services, psychology, business administration, human resources, public administration, or a closely related field;
+• A master’s degree in vocational rehabilitation, mental health, special education, social work, human services, psychology, or a closely related field;

 or